7th Infantry Division's Week of the Bayonet 2024

 |0

-This work, 7th Infantry Division's Week of the Bayonet 2024 [Image 7 of 7], by PV2 Jolene Cintron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7th Infantry Division's Week of the Bayonet 2024 [Image 6 of 6], by PFC Nathan Arellano Tlaczani, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.